You’ve probably noticed that there’s a pretty big gap between wanting to work out and actually starting a workout routine.

 Key Principles of Nutrition

-- You want to get a high amount of protein from diverse sources: meat, legumes, protein powder, etc.
+You want to get a high amount of protein from diverse sources: meat, legumes, healthy protein powders, etc.

-- This is a silent killer.
+This is a particularly insidious one.
 Read food labels religiously and watch out for sneaky sugar in foods you might not expect, like bread.
 And speaking of bread…

 6. Track Your Progress

-One of the most effective ways to stick with a training and nutrition regimen is also one of the simplest: write it down.
+One of the most effective ways to stick with your regimens until you achieve your fitness goal is also one of the simplest:

 - The amount of weight you lift for each set of each exercise